 Region also affects the types of plants you can use in your landscape, since certain species do well in certain climates.
 It’s a good idea to use native plants whenever possible because they tend to save you money in the long run and are easier to take care of.

-Aside from availability of natural resources affecting cost by region, labor costs vary from market to market, too.
+Aside from the availability of natural resources affecting cost by region, labor costs vary from market to market, too.
 The average price for landscaping will be higher in a large metropolitan city than in a small rural town due to the higher labor costs.

 FAQ About Landscaping